 Community, in the context of Aboriginal research, can refer to places or land-based communities, as well as thematic communities and communities of practice.
 Furthermore, community-based, community-initiated and community-driven research can involve varying degrees of community engagement; the research outputs will be negotiated taking into account the interests of relevant Aboriginal community members.

 Respect, relevance and contributions are important considerations in the merit review of Aboriginal research.
 Applications should demonstrate that the proposed research identifies and respects relevant community research protocols and current goals, as well as the contributions to and from the community that are likely to emerge or are in place.
 A respectful research relationship necessitates a deep level of collaboration and ethical engagement.
 This may include engaging with existing, distinctive research processes and protocols for conducting ethical research reviews in the community; learning within language and/or traditional knowledge systems; collaboratively rebuilding or revitalizing processes that have been displaced or replaced; and/or codeveloping new processes, based on the community’s expressed interests.
 Finally, this level of collaboration and engagement may also require additional, targeted consultative or review processes.

-The following points are intended to assist committee members in interpreting SSHRC’s specific Challenge, Feasibility and Capability evaluation criteria, and should be considered when reviewing Aboriginal research proposals.
+The following points are intended to assist committee members when reviewing Aboriginal research proposals.

 1. Challenge—The aim and importance of the endeavour: